Name: Peter Bishop

 not.1

-The relationships stated in the entire "history" are rather confusing but
+The relationships stated in the entire "history" are confusing, but the

-James G Ashenhurst states in a letter I received from him, dated 27 Aug
+James G Ashenhurst states in a letter dated 27 Aug 1982:

-I recall soneone [sic] saying that [Euphemia] had a brother,
+I recall someone saying that [Euphemia] had a brother, James,

-And an online article entitled "The McManis Family in Adams County, Ohio"
+An online article entitled "The McManis Family in Adams County, Ohio" [link]

 The second wife of Joseph McManis was Mary Bishop, also known as Polly,